Pre-Application Process for NICHD Network Multisite Clinical Research

 Review of the concept proposal includes the following activities:

-• If the concept proposal is applicable to more than one network, it will be shared with other networks in the same manner.
+• If the concept proposal is applicable to more than one network, it will be shared with all networks in the same manner.

 • The network steering committee and other network researchers review the concept proposal in a process determined by the network.

-• The submitting investigator may be invited to present their concept proposal at a steering committee meeting.
+• The submitting investigator will be invited to present their concept proposal at a network steering committee meeting.

-• NICHD expects that the network will share feedback on a concept proposal within 60 calendar days of the network getting initial access to the concept proposal, although the exact time for network review may vary based on schedules and complexities of the concept proposal.
+• NICHD expects that the network will share feedback on a concept proposal in as timely a manner as possible.
+The goal is for the network to share their feedback within 2 months of the network obtaining initial access to the concept proposal, although the exact time for network review may vary based on schedules and complexities of the concept proposal.

-• If more time is required for review, the network will notify NICHD, in writing, of the reason for the delay and the submitting investigator will be notified.
+• If more time is required for review, the network will notify NICHD of the reason for the delay.

-• After considering the feedback provided, NICHD renders the final decision on whether the concept proposal can proceed to become a full grant application.
+• After considering the network feedback, NICHD renders the final decision on whether the concept proposal can proceed to become a full grant application.

-• The NICHD scientific contact notifies the submitting investigator/authorized organizational representative and the proposed network(s) of the NICHD’s final decision.
+• The NICHD scientific contact notifies the submitting investigator and the proposed network(s) of NICHD’s final decision.

-Approved concept proposals will be developed into U01 applications, which will be jointly submitted and reviewed for scientific merit and study design by a NIH Study Review Group.
+• Approved concept proposals will be developed into U01 applications, which will be jointly submitted (review Steps 4 and 5) and reviewed for scientific merit by an NIH Scientific Review Group.

-Please note: Approval of the concept proposal and permission to apply should not be perceived as a suggestion or guarantee that the application will be funded.
-Funding decisions are only made after NIH peer review, based on standard criteria.
+Note: Approval of the concept proposal and permission to apply should not be perceived as a suggestion or guarantee that the application will be funded.
+Funding decisions are only made after NIH peer review, based on standard criteria, including program priorities and availability of funds.

-Once a concept proposal is approved, the investigator proposing the project will work with the network(s), and potentially other NICHD-supported resources (such as NICHD’s Maternal and Pediatric pRecision IN Therapeutics [MPRINT] Hub), to collaboratively develop a grant application that will be submitted in response to the FOA.
-NICHD will not accept any applications for network clinical research FOAs unless the concept proposal has been approved in the pre-application phase.
+Once a concept proposal is approved, the investigator proposing the project will work with the network(s), and potentially other NICHD-supported resources (such as NICHD’s Maternal and Pediatric pRecision IN Therapeutics [MPRINT] Hub), to collaboratively develop a grant application that will be submitted in response to PAR-23-037.
+NICHD will not accept any applications for the network clinical research NOFO unless the concept proposal has been approved in the pre-application phase.

-The jointly prepared grant application will later be submitted as a multiple Principal Investigator (PI) or multi-PI application as described in the FOA (PAR-23-037).
+The jointly prepared grant application will be submitted as a multiple Principal Investigator (PI) or multi-PI application as described in the NOFO (PAR-23-037).

 Please note the following about the application development process: